WHERE AND HOW TO DRAW THE LINE BETWEEN REASONABLE CORPORAL PUNISHMENT AND ABUSE.

 Thomas L. Perkins Distinguished Professor

-Doriane Coleman is Professor of Law at Duke Law School, where she specializes in interdisciplinary scholarship focused on women, children, medicine, sports, and law.
-Her work, single- and co-authored, has been published in numerous U.S. and international journals.
-She also writes op-eds and is regularly cited in the press.
+Doriane Coleman is Professor of Law at Duke Law School, where she specializes in interdisciplinary scholarship focused on women, sports, medicine, and law.
+Her work, single- and co-authored, has been published in numerous U.S. and international journals, and she is regularly cited in the press on issues related to her scholarship.

 Dodge